railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_access.rst

    :scale: 50
    :align: center

-   *Structure of directories when the :mod:`document` module has been installed*
+   *Structure of directories when the document module has been installed*

 In addition to the usual access to documents through Open ERP, you will be able to connect to them directly through the file system using the FTP protocol.
 To connect to the FTP server, use the